-- A routine can be anywhere from 1-3 minutes long.
-A 1-1.5 minute routine would be reserved for newer students doing their first solo performance and is called a ‘Spotlight’.
+A routine can be anywhere from 1-3 minutes long.
+Although, a 1-1.5 minute routine would be reserved for newer students doing their first solo performance and is called a ‘Spotlight’.

 What are the 7 things I’ll want to know about ballroom dance showcases?

 1. Showcase participation is a sneaky way to quickly improve one dance.

 You have some thinking to do about which dance to choose.
 For example, you can pick your favorite dance and make it better.
 On the other hand, you might want to pick your worst dance or one you’ve never tried.
 And, guess what!
 With all the concentration and effort you put into your ballroom dance Showcase routine, that dance will become your best.

 Doing a dance routine when you’re the only couple on the floor is very different from social dancing on a crowded floor.
 With this in mind, now you’re learning to be stylish in your presentation.
 Furthermore, you’ll want to work on the little things to make your routine shine.

 3. Participating in an event with fellow students and instructors shows support and teamwork.

 You’ll find yourself rooting your buddies on, encouraging and comforting them.
 To be sure, it’s a supportive way to create a bond that will last a lifetime.

 4. Show your co-workers, friends, and family what you’ve been learning.

 This is the perfect reason to ask everybody you know to come to your ballroom dance showcase and see just exactly what you’ve been talking about.
 Furthermore, prepare for them to be shocked and awed!